 - List of Medicare supplement and Medicare-related health plans which provide additional coverage to original Medicare.
 This list is prepared by the Minnesota Department of Commerce.
 Does not include Medicare Advantage plans.

-- "Health Care Choices for Minnesotans on Medicare 2012," (PDF: 4.2MB/199pages) lists all Medicare health plans that sell in Minnesota with specific information on each plan's coverage including premiums.
+- "Health Care Choices for Minnesotans on Medicare 2013," (PDF) lists all Medicare health plans that sell in Minnesota with specific information on each plan's coverage including premiums.
 Also includes basic information on Medicare ( including enrollment timeline information), Medicare prescriptions (Part D), special health care programs to save money, Medicare appeals process, health care fraud, and long-term care.
 This comprehensive booklet is published by the Minnesota Board on Aging and is available on line and through the Senior LinkAge Line 1-800-333-2433.

-- "Low Cost Options for Prescriptions," March 2012, (PDF:28.45KB/5 pages) lists resources for obtaining lower cost prescription drugs.
+- "Low Cost Options for Prescriptions," March 2013, (PDF) lists resources for obtaining lower cost prescription drugs.

-- "Health Care Choices for Minnesotans on Medicare 2012" (PDF:4.2MB/199 pages) lists Medicare Part D prescription health plans and the coverage for each.
+- "Health Care Choices for Minnesotans on Medicare 2013" (PDF) lists Medicare Part D prescription health plans and the coverage for each.
 Also includes general information on Medicare prescription coverage.
 It is published by the Minnesota Board on Aging and distributed by the Senior LinkAge Line, 1-800-333-2433.
 The Senior LinkAge Line representatives assist people of all ages in looking for lower-priced prescriptions.

 COBRA and Minnesota Continuation Coverage